rishiselvakumaran98/3081_S21-iter2/project/docs/iteration2Requirements.md

 1. Fix your Google Tests from Iteration 1.

 2. Create a Robot class that can deliver packages to a customer.
 The Robot cannot fly, therefore it will be grounded and will essentially have the same functionality of the drone class.
 The Robot class should use the "smart" route method, which uses the IGraph::GetPath() function.
+The Robot entity will be specified in CreateEntity when the json contains "robot" as the value for the "type" key.

 #### Priority Level 2: